Marcel88888/ToDoList/README.md

   - On success, returns a status of 204 with an empty response.

-- has a view `/ todolist / <task_id>` with the GET method, which returns 404 if the id of a task that does not exist, returns 404 for an existing task.
+- has a view `/todolist /<task_id>` with the GET method, which returns 404 if the id of a task that does not exist, returns 404 for an existing task.
 {
 "title": "Learn even more Python",
 "done": false,